vatesfr/xen-orchestra/architecture.md

 ## Other modules

-We already have other modules working.
+We already have other modules working, e.g for authentication, like a LDAP, SAML or GitHub external providers.

-In our vision, we think Xen Orchestra can be more than "just an Web GUI for Xen".
-With modularity, we can imagine a lot of things: because XO-server is a daemon, it can record any activity and thus create performance reports.
-The next step is auto-migrate VM for adapting the need to the demand (reducing the costs to only what you need).
-Everything is possible!